Cenex69/redstone/README.md

-# Redstone
+# redstoneapp

-## A project that is meant to implement minecraft redstone in python.
+## An application that implements minecraft redstone in a gui app.
-> This project is currently under development, please be patient until the first release arrives.
+Written in C (not decided)
+> This project barely has even started.
+This project will begin once the python library is finished,